Approaching the development of a recruitment marketing strategy to drive results

 Recruitment marketing is a broad and ever-evolving field.

-There are hundreds of approaches you can use to execute a recruitment marketing strategy - some tried and true, and others a little less so - here are just five of our favorites.
+There are hundreds of approaches you can use to execute a recruitment marketing strategy - some tried and true, and others a little less so - here are just five of our favourites.

 1. Build your employer brand (from the inside)